kimrenie/kimrenie.github.io/_posts/2021-11-12-configuration-files-blog9.md

 ```

 - The `Directory` directive applies directives only to the directory that is named within its tags. (i.e. `<Directory path-to-directory> ... </Directory>`)
-- The `DirectoryMatch` directive has the same functionality as the Directory directive except is uses expressions in order to find teh appropriate directory/files.
+- The `DirectoryMatch` directive has the same functionality as the Directory directive except is uses expressions in order to find the appropriate directory/files.
 (Regex is short for regular expressions and is used to find a particular pattern.
 A simple example of this is using `([A-Z][a-z]*)` in order to find words that start with with a capital and are followed by lowercase letters.)
-- The `Files` directory applies directives according to the filename listed within its tags( i.e. `<Files "name-of-the-file.txt"> ... </Files>`).
+- The `Files` directory applies directives according to the filename that is listed within its tags (i.e. `<Files "name-of-the-file.txt"> ... </Files>` ).
 These instructions are perfromed in the order they appear in.
 - The rest of the directives perform similarly.

 # .htaccess Files

-This was addressed in the previous blog.
+This topic was addressed in a previous blog.
 In short, an .htaccess file is short for a distributed configuration file and it is a secondary configuration file that allows specified management for certain files and webpages.

 ![apache-ht-access](/images/apache-ht-access.jpg)